Rnasrollahi/ReconPie-Project/README.md

-we will find all the emails and phone numbers using the Regges language, and we will get all the specifications and information of the site builders using the Huiz library, and in the last step, all the files loaded on We download the siteWe Features
+we will find all the emails and phone numbers using the Regges language, and we will get all the specifications and information of the site builders using the Huiz library, and in the last step, all the files loaded on We download the siteWe

+# Features
-Sitemap Generation
+- Sitemap Generation
->Subdomain Enumeration
+- Subdomain Enumeration
->Status Code and Title Retrieval
+- Status Code and Title Retrieval
->Domain to IP Mapping
+- Domain to IP Mapping
->Open Ports Scanning
+- Open Ports Scanning
->Regex
+- Regex
->Whois Lookup
+- Whois Lookup
->Command-Line Usage with Argparse
+- Command-Line Usage with Argparse
->Git
+- Git
->Reports Generation
+- Reports Generation
->File Enumeration and Download
+- File Enumeration and Download
+- Wappalyzer Integration
->Wappalyzer Integration
+- Gowitness Integration
->scrinshot
+- MultiURL Implementation
+- History Tracking
+- Simple Back-end
->Simple Front-end
+- Simple Front-end